achengli/gauge/README.md

 # Gauge.lua

-Gauge is a *Lua* library that aim to be the pure Lua port of demo and test functions from [GNU Octave](https://octave.org).
+Gauge is a *Lua* library that aims to be the pure Lua port of demo and test functions from [GNU Octave](https://octave.org).

 This library can be used to eval and debug your Lua software writing demonstrations